Meet our amazing team of staff who will be working to bring our vision to life!

 Senior Lecturer (cf. Associate Professor), University of Edinburgh

 Dr Andrew Manches is a Senior Lecturer (cf. Associate Professor) at the University of Edinburgh, where he leads the Children and Technology group as co-director of the Digital Education Research Centre.
-Andrew will draw upon career experience in early years teaching and industry to support the design, development and promotion of resources from CEML.
-He will also contribute his theoretical knowledge of the role of embodiment in early numerical learning and the potential for emerging technologies.
+Andrew draws upon his career experience in early years teaching and industry to support the design, development and promotion of resources from CEML.
+He also contributes his theoretical knowledge of the role of embodiment in early numerical learning and the potential for emerging technologies.

 Kinga Morsanyi